XinyueZhang831/CompanyScraper/README.md

  - Close extra handles.
  - Quit driver if there is robot detection.
  *Data cannot be used for commercial reason!
+ *With some reasons, the code will not be post.

 ## Author:
  Xinyue Zhang